Review: Disney’s BoardWalk

-The family entertainment is fun, and the BoardWalk offers an alternative to going into nearby Epcot (and using a ticket) for dining in the Epcot area, and an alternative to going to Downtown Disney for 21 and older entertainment.
+The family entertainment is fun, and the BoardWalk offers an alternative to going into nearby Epcot (and using a ticket) for dining in the Epcot area, and an alternative to going to Disney Springs for 21 and older entertainment.

 It doesn’t do a stellar job at either.